Comedy

 • Example: They poke fun at your dance moves.
 Counter with this line, gently reminding them of their own funny moment at the last school dance, turning the jab into a shared laugh.

 Mastering these strategies requires practice and a bit of courage.
 But remember, the goal isn’t to “win” every exchange; it’s to handle them with grace, showing off your quick wit and unshakeable confidence.
-With time, these responses will come naturally, enhancing your social rizz and helping you navigate teen drama like a pro.
+With time, these responses will come naturally, enhancing your social skills and helping you navigate teen drama like a pro.